 Online Restore (SQL Server)

-Online restore is supported only on SQL Server Enterprise edition.
+Online restore is supported only on SQL Server 2005 Enterprise Edition and later versions.
 In this edition, a file, page, or piecemeal restore is online by default.
 This topic is relevant for databases that contain multiple files or filegroups (and, under the simple recovery model, only for read-only filegroups).

 Restoring data while the database is online is called an online restore.
 A database is considered to be online whenever the primary filegroup is online, even if one or more of its secondary filegroups are offline.
 Under any recovery model, you can restore a file that is offline while the database is online.
 Under the full recovery model, you can also restore pages while the database is online.

-Online restore occurs automatically on SQL Server Enterprise and requires no user action.
+Online restore occurs automatically on SQL Server 2005 Enterprise Edition and later versions and requires no user action.
 If you do not want to use online restore, you can take a database offline before you start a restore.
 For more information, see Taking a Database or File Offline, later in this topic.

 During an online file restore, any file being restored and its filegroup are offline.
 If any of these files is online when an online restore starts, the first restore statement takes the filegroup of the file offline.
 In contrast, during an online page restore, only the page is offline.